Anton Posset

 Anton Posset (Munich, September 25, 1941 – September 10, 2015 in Halblech) was a German historian, secondary school teacher, and Holocaust researcher.

 Posset was known beyond the borders of Bavaria above all as a critical local historian and, in particular, as a result of his pioneering work in connection with the Dachau subsidiary concentration camps of Landsberg/Kaufering and the preservation of the Kaufering VII concentration camp, today the European Holocaust Memorial.
 The Yad Vashem memorial awarded him the Yad Vashem Prize for his activities in connection with work of remembrance.

 Life

-Anton Posset studied history and the teaching of French at the Ludwig Maximilian University of Munich, followed by internships in Lyon and Munich.
+Anton Posset studied history and the teaching of French at LMU Munich, followed by internships in Lyon and Munich.
 He began his first teaching position in 1972, at the Simon-Marius-Gymnasium in Gunzenhausen, before then moving to the Dominikus-Zimmermann-Gymnasium in Landsberg am Lech in 1975.
 There, he dedicated himself to German-Jewish reconciliation and to addressing the history of the 20th century in postwar Germany.
 At that point in time, such an interest was not without considerable social taboos.
 The term "work of remembrance" was totally unfamiliar to large segments of the population.